RayKilburg/random-team-picker/README.md

 - Add function to make weight of selected team = 0 after being selected

 ## Info:
+### React + TypeScript + Vite
 - This app was built with Vite + React + TypeScript
-### React + TypeScript + Vite
+- This app is currently hosted on Vercel

 ## Usage
 - npm install